 Where is Tim Breacker now?

-The first choice right back at West Ham United for much of the 1990’s, Tim Breacker retired from playing in 2001 after a two year spell at Queens Park Rangers.
+The first choice right-back at West Ham United for much of the 1990’s, Tim Breacker retired from playing in 2001 after a two year spell at Queens Park Rangers.

-In 2009, Breaker was back in football when he joined Phil Parkinson at Charlton Athletic as assistant manager but both were sacked in 2011 after the club was taken over by new owners.
+He then joined Phil Parkinson at Charlton Athletic as assistant manager but both were sacked in 2011 after the club was taken over by new owners.

 Back to West Ham United